What do you need for breastfeeding?

-When I got home, I tried the my brest friend.
+When I got home, I tried this breastfeeding pillow.
 I regret not bringing this to the hospital!

 I now know why it has this brand name.
 This is my #1 baby nursing accessory!
-In the first 3 months of baby’s birth, I used the my brest friend with every feeding.
+In the first 3 months of baby’s birth, I used this breastfeeding pillow with every feeding.

 (In my experience, even if you can position for the perfect latch, your baby still needs to learn how to latch properly.
 I felt that this nursing pillow set me up for success.
 I just played the waiting game until baby finally learned how to latch.)